It's finally here!

 The model receives a compact 5-inch color display with a menu that can be navigated using the switches located on the handlebar.
 The system is also Bluetooth compatible and can be paired with a smartphone via the KTM My Ride app which allows the rider to use navigation, stream music, and manage phone calls.

 In addition to the 390’s decent standard equipment, KTM also offers a variety of accessories to increase its versatility including a cool seat that enhances the airflow and different sizes of windscreens.
-Pricing on the 2020 KTM 390 Adventure is set at $6,199.
-Availability has yet to be confirmed.
+Pricing on the 2020 KTM 390 Adventure is set at $6,199 and will be available in dealers in May 2020.